lespalt/iRon/README.md

 If you encounter a problem, please file a github issue and I'll do my best to address it.
 Pull requests with fixes are welcome too, of course.

 If you'd like to see a specific feature added, feel free to file a github issue as well.
-If it's something small, I may actually get to it :-) No promises though, as my time to work on this project is quite limited.
+If it's something small, I may actually get to it :-) No promises though, as unfortunately the time I can spend on this project is quite limited.

 ---

 ## Donations

-If you like this project enough to wonder whether you can contribute financially: thank you!
+If you like this project enough to wonder whether you can contribute financially: first of all, thank you!
 I'm not looking for donations, but **please consider giving to Ukraine-related charities instead**.